abe-jr/Java/README.md

 # Java
 A Java sample code for Read, Store and Calculate data.

 *Notes: The test isn't yet finished, the second part is missing, however, my free time is very short.
-I'll do commits throughout the week. :D*
+I'll do commits during the week. :D*

 *I'm not a Specialist Java Engineer, my Java experience was just some simple APIs and solving basic problems in my last work.*